MadaooQuake/PythonExamples/list/README.md

 ## The Zip() functions

 The Zip() function in Python serves to create Tuple object.
-The Zip() function as paremteter use Lists, strings, numbers, tuple, etc.
+The Zip() function as parameter use Lists, strings, numbers, tuple, etc.
 The Zip() function returns an iterator of tuples, where the i-th tuple contains the i-th element from each of the argument sequences or iterables.
-The following example, using the zip(0) function, creates a tuple object from two lists:
+The following example, using the zip() function, creates a tuple object from two lists:
 ```
-list1 = {"one", "two", "three", "four"}
+list1 = ["one", "two", "three", "four"]
 list2 = [1,2,3,4]
 zip_object = zip(list1, list2)